Bill Denbrough: 2017 and 2019 films

 Bill was portrayed again by Jaeden Martell as a child and James McAvoy as an adult in the 2017 adaptation and its 2019 sequel.
 In this interpretation, the sequel reveals that he pretended to be sick the day Georgie was killed, resulting in his guilt over his brother's death.
 The first movie depicts Bill deluding himself that Georgie is still alive to the point of causing the Losers Club to scatter following their first encounter with Pennywise at the Neibolt House.
 This interpretation also has Pennywise recognising Bill as a threat, attempting to barter the other Losers into sacrificing Bill to survive.
-The sequel has a tongue-in-cheek reference to Stephen King's main criticism, wherein he rarely has satisfying endings to his novels.
-This is ironic considering many fans and critics's main criticism with the movie was that the ending was disappointing.
+The sequel has a tongue-in-cheek reference to Stephen King's main criticism, wherein he rarely has satisfying endings to his novels (ironically, many fans and critics's main criticism with the movie was that the ending was disappointing).
 The sequel also features Bill coming across a young boy at the drain where Georgie was killed, and learns that the boy will become Pennywise's next victim.
 This leads Bill to a local carnival where he follows the boy through a house of mirrors, where Pennywise murders him right in front of Bill.
 The young boy had also been seen earlier in the film at the Chinese restaurant as a fan of Richie, whom Richie believes is another version of Pennywise.

 Audra's role in the story is removed with Pennywise instead tormenting Bill through both his guilt and being forced to watch It kill another child in front of him.
 Bill overcomes his personal demons while performing the Ritual of Chud.
 The film also deviates from the novel and the miniseries by ending with Bill and the remaining Losers retaining their memories.